 The CESP system was designed to allow for a single, electronic submission for clinical trials to all European regulatory agencies, as required.
 The single-platform submission aims reduce the administrative burden of set-up in multi-national trials through automated-distribution of the application with no CD/DVD or ‘hard copy’ requirement.

-As of 1 February 2016, the MHRA no longer accepts physical submissions and all clinical trial applications must be made through CESP.
+As of 1 January 2021, the MHRA requires all clinical trial applications to be made through the MHRA submissions platform.
 This also applies to amendments and DSURs.